Aakashakx/Azure_Function/README.md

    terraform apply -auto-approve

+After provisioning infrastructure, push your changes to a new feature branch (new-function) and open a Pull Request (PR) for manual review and approval.
-After the infrastructure is provisioned, push the code to GitHub to trigger the CI/CD pipeline.
+Once the PR is approved and merged into the main branch, the CI/CD pipeline will run automatically.

 ## CI/CD with GitHub Actions
 Trigger: